the-modem-distro/pinephone_modem_sdk/README.md

 * GPS: Working
 * Sleep / Power management: Working (New current measurement and profiling required after latest changes)
 * System images:
   * root_fs: Default system image.
 Includes a minimal root filesystem and one application replacing the entire Qualcomm / Quectel stack.
-Some functions are not yet functional
+Some functions may not yet functional
   * recovery_fs: Minimal bootable image to be flashed into the recovery partitions to retrieve logs and make changes to the root image
 * Custom AT Commands: Please see this [document](./docs/AT_INTERFACE.md#custom-commands-in-this-firmware)